kromero16/cs311_assignments/assign_1/README.md

-#Assignment 1
+#CS311 Programming Assignment 1

 In this assignment, you will complete the implementation of a class of single linked list.
+The LinkedList class is defined in the "linkedlist.h" header file.
+Don't change the definitions of its member functions, except for adding comments.
+The LinkedList interface is used in the tests.

-There are three test files to test the correctness of your implementation.
+There are three test programs to test the correctness of your implementation.
 To build the executables `test1`, `test 2` and `test 3`, type `make` at the command line.
 Then run each of the tests and confirm the outputs match what are in the "expected test output" file.
 ```